 After drafting your comprehensive spousal support agreement, you must submit it to the court for a judge to complete an evaluation and approve the terms it contains.
 This agreement is not a court order until the judge approves and signs it.
 In addition, you may change the terms of the agreement over time.
 However, this requires demonstrating a change in circumstances, meaning a significant change has occurred after the creation of the initial agreement.
 For example, the supported spouse may no longer need this assistance, or the supporting spouse may have experienced a drastic income reduction and needs to renegotiate the monthly support amount.

 Khalaf Law Can Help You Coordinate a Spousal Support Arrangement

 If you are going through a divorce or separation, you require the services of an experienced attorney to ensure the best possible outcome.
 For over a decade, the team of Pasadena spousal support lawyers at Khalaf Law has provided clients with quality legal representation.
 Offering compassion, dedication, and unparalleled attention to detail, our team works closely with our clients to investigate every element of your unique case.

-To secure expert legal representation from our expert Pasadena family law attorneys, contact us today for a free consultation.
+To secure expert legal representation from an expert Pasadena divorce lawyer, contact us today for a free consultation.
 Dial (626) 507-2534 or submit the form on our website.